swaldman/evolving-ballot-general-election-2020-11-03/README.md

 This repo is incomplete.
 Anything in this repo can change and "evolve" until I've actually cast my ballot.
 Once I have, I'll note that in this `README`.

+**I have actually cast my ballot, so this repo is now mostly frozen.**

 My ballot is [San Francisco, Type 23](ballot-source/SF-Type-23-2020-11-03.pdf).

 ---